Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-carrier.md

 table [VERIFY: src/Packetery/Module/Carrier/Updater.php#save].
 The module builds the carrier entity that the checkout and the order modules use
 [VERIFY: src/Packetery/Module/Carrier/EntityRepository.php#getAnyById].
 The module also holds the carriers that no feed contains.
-These are the pickup point carriers of Packeta itself and the car delivery carriers [VERIFY: src/Packetery/Module/Carrier/PacketaPickupPointsConfig.php#getNonFeedCarriersByCountry].
+These are the pickup point carriers of Packeta itself [VERIFY: src/Packetery/Module/Carrier/PacketaPickupPointsConfig.php#getNonFeedCarriersByCountry].

 The administrator sets the price limits, the size restrictions and the payment rules of each carrier on the carrier settings page [VERIFY: src/Packetery/Module/Carrier/OptionsPage.php#register].
 Each